Council Tax recovery

 Formal recovery action includes:

-Attachment of earnings (taking money directly from your wages) Please see Attachment of Earnings: Guidance for employers (PDF/4.5MB/16 pages).
+- Attachment of earning: taking money directly from your wages.
+Attachment of Earnings: Guidance for employers

-Enforcement agents (previously known as bailiffs).
-If necessary, enforcement agents will take possessions from you that are equal in value to the debt, together with any further costs, including an immediate, non-negotiable fee of £75 plus a minimum of an additional minimal £235 if they visit you.
-Please see the Schedule of Enforcement Fees (PDF/32KB/1 page).
+- Enforcement agents (previously know as bailiffs) If necessary, enforcement agents will take possessions from you that are equal in value to the debt, together with any further costs.

 If you are struggling to keep up to date with your instalments, please contact us as soon as possible so we can make an arrangement with you, taking into account your personal circumstances.